 The only difference compared to the original version is the replacement of the square by a third adjustable material parameter, C [Vog16].

 Broutman-Sahu published a model which was also based on experiments with glass fibre reinforced plastics.
-In this model, the tensile strength (σB) and the experienced stress (σi) of each loading phase are mathematically recorded [Vog16].
+In this model, the tensile strength (σB) and experienced stress (σi) of each loading phase are mathematically recorded [Vog16].